ai/webp-in-css/README.md

 </a>

-## What is WebP
+## WebP

 WebP is a new image format to replace JPEG and PNG.
 It generates 30-50% smaller images.

 It is supported by Chrome, Firefox, and Edge.
 But you still need old JPEG/PNG images for Safari.
 In HTML you can use `<picture>` tag to use WebP in modern browsers and JPEG/PNG in Safari.
 But for CSS `url()` you need a more tricky way.